renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/README.md

 ![Setup_image_17.png](https://github.com/renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/blob/main/Images/Tools_Setup/Setup_image_17.png)

 5. Go to **File → Save Project as...** and select a name for your .jdebug file (recommend the same name as the Tresos project).
 Then go to **File → Edit Project File...** and a window should open with the .jdebug file code configuration.
-Go to the note below [4.2 Ozone .jdebug files made portable for running debugger correctly](#42-ozone-jdebug-files-made-portable-for-running-debugger-correctly) to make sure you are configuring correctly and portable your file.
+Reference the note below [Ozone .jdebug portable files for running debugger](#ozone-jdebug-portable-files-for-running-debugger) to make sure you are configuring correctly and portable your file.

 6. Click the first green icon (that looks like a 'Power ON/OFF' icon) to download the binary into the microcontroller.
 You might see some pop-up small dialog windows while loading, just click 'Yes' and the initial Green icon now should be Red.
 The program execution is now halted and ready to begin, so click the second icon (currently a 'Play' icon) to **Resume program Execution** and see the hardware board working by blinking an LED.